Strong law of large numbers and L log L condition for supercritical branching processes: Convergence and applications in continuous-time

 \subsection{Main result}

 In this section, we further assume that $\mathcal{X}$ is a separable metric space and consider a continuous-time, measure-valued, càdlàg Markov branching process $(Z_t)_{t\geq 0}$ on this space.
 We refer to forthcoming Section \ref{se:lgolfacile} for existence and details.
+In particular, $Z$ is constructed as finite punctual measure on $\mathcal X$ endowed with the narrow topology.\\